archivesunleashed/archivesunleashed.org/content/cohorts2022-2023/index.md

 * Di Yoong, The Graduate Center, CUNY
 * Lisa Rhody, The Graduate Center, CUNY

-Studying web archives from a variety of angles that pertain to contemporary subfields and areas of interest in Queer Studies, this team will investigate how queerness interacts with, is informed by, and forms web spaces.
-In particular, the project will focus on how queerness has been theorized across various web communities, and what web materials and formats can teach us about the creation of queer community.
-In studying queer online spaces, project investigators will explore investments in concepts like utopia, play, radicalism, normativity, religion, and conversion, and how they affect queer identity and discourse formation over time.
+In studying queer online spaces, project investigators will explore investments in concepts like utopia, play, radicalism, normativity, religion, and conversion and how they affect queer identity and discourse formation over time.

 ---